 Form I-129F is available for free download on the USCIS website, and you can fill it out on your computer.
 (But you'll need to submit it to USCIS by mail.)
 Also be sure to download the instructions.

-For Question 34a in Part 2, in which you are expected to describe the circumstances under which you met, it’s best to write a statements on a separate piece of paper and simply say in this box, "Please see attached statement.”
-By providing a detailed statement, you will help convince USCIS that your relationship is the real thing, not just a fraud to get the immigrant a green card.
+For Question 54 in Part 2, in which you are expected to describe the circumstances under which you met, you'll notice that there are only a few lines.
+It's best to write a statement in Part 8 of the form (the section for additional information) and simply say in the Question 54 box, "Please see Part 8."
+By providing a detailed statement, including dates, places, and descriptions, you will help convince USCIS that your relationship is the real thing, not just a fraud to get the immigrant a green card.

-Part 2 Question 35 as well as Part 3 Questions 2 and 3 reflect the relatively recent International Marriage Broker Regulation Act (IMBRA).
+Part 2 Questions 55-61 as well as various questions in Part 3 reflect the International Marriage Broker Regulation Act (IMBRA).
 This law is designed to discourage the practice of basically selling people into marriage in the United States, and to protect immigrants from marriage to someone who has been convicted of domestic violence.
-The information provided here will be used for follow-up investigation.
-The immigration authorities may disclose information regarding the U.S. citizen's criminal record to the beneficiary of the K-1 visa petition.
-If you used a marriage broker, or the U.S. citizen has a criminal record, you should consult an attorney before submitting this form.
+The information provided will be used for follow-up investigation.
+U.S. immigration authorities may disclose information regarding the U.S. citizen's criminal record to the foreign-born beneficiary of the K-1 petition.
+If you used a marriage broker to match you, or if the U.S. citizen has a criminal record, consult an attorney before submitting this form.

-Don't worry about filling in Part 5 unless someone else fills out the form for you, such as a lawyer or paralegal.
+Don't worry about filling in Parts 6 and 7 unless someone else fills out the form for you, such as an interpreter, lawyer, or paralegal.

 In addition to the documents, you'll need to pay a filing fee.
-This is $340 as of 2016.
-Check the Web link for the form, above, for the latest fee.
+Check the Web link for the Form I-129F for the latest fee.

 Make a complete copy of the forms, documents, and checks before mailing it.
-Then send it to the USCIS office named in the instructions.
-Note that this will be a differerent office than the local one that you can visit in person.
-Fiance visa petitions can be submitted only by mail.
+Then send it to the USCIS office named in the instructions, using a mailing method (U.S. Postal Service or some other courier) that comes with a tracking method and proof of delivery.
+Note that the USCIS office you send your package to will be a different one than the local one applicants sometimes visit in person.
+Fiancé(e) petitions can be submitted only by mail.

 A few weeks after submitting your petition, the U.S. citizen will get a receipt notice from USCIS.
-That will contain a tracking number, which you can use on the USCIS website to follow USCIS's progress toward a decision on the petition.
+That will contain a tracking number, which you can use on USCIS's website to follow USCIS's progress toward a decision on the petition.